We help households capture rainwater. But why is that important?

 We help households capture rainwater.
 But why is this important?

 Weather is always a go to topic of conversation for us Brits, it’s either too hot, raining non-stop or constantly grey.
-(Or somehow a mixture all at once?!)

-Despite our mixed feelings, tricky relationship with the weather, and the assumption that it rains non-stop in the UK, we face lots of challenges when it comes to our water resources and rainwater, including surface water flooding, sewer spills and water stress.
+Despite our mixed feelings, tricky relationship with the weather, and the assumption that it rains non-stop in the UK, we face lots of water related challenges.

-Rainwater is a precious resource - although it might not feel like it when you’re walking to work in drizzly Monday morning.
+Although it might not feel like it when you’re walking to work in drizzly Monday morning.

-But ultimately, we need rainwater to survive.
-Think about how you use water every day, for drinking, washing, cooking, watering plants and more!
 We use an average of 145 litres of water per day per person in the UK which is equivalent too:

-Because of this rainwater needs to be “managed”.
-It refills our rivers, groundwater and aquifers providing us with water at the turn of a tap.
-That’s without mentioning it’s importance in food production, industry and many processes.
+Rainwater refills our rivers, groundwater and aquifers providing us with water at the turn of a tap.

 Surface water flooding is disruptive, dangerous and damaging.